toransahu/notes/docs/Engineering/Software-Engineering/Architecture/system_design.md

 ## Latency vs Throughput
 strive for high throughput with acceptable latency

+In networks..

+Latency: Time taken by a packet to travel from its source to destination.

+Throughput: The number of packets processed in a specific time duration.

+In softwares..

+Latency: The time taken by a software to process a request and respond.

+Throughput: The number of requests processed in a specific time duration.

 ## Availability vs Consistency
 ### CAP Theorem
 asserts that in a distributed system (networked data-shared) can have only 2 of the 3 desireable properties at a time.[^5]